-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact which the project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
-(Source: Attachment 4) d.
-Expose sensitive receptors to substantial pollutant concentrations?
-(Source: Attachment 4) e.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e.
 Create objectionable odors affecting a substantial number of people?
-(Source: 11) \boxtimes a.
-Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? \boxtimes
+(Source: 11) Discussion (a-e): This project consists of Inventory as a result of the structure have 2003 San Simeon Earthquake.
+The process environmental factor. ing suffered sul ostantial structura al damage as a result of the IV .
+BIOLOGICAL RESOURCES: Would the he proiect: a.
+Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? \boxtimes b.
+Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? c.

-Discussion (a-e): This project consists of the removal of a house from the City's Historic Resource Inventory as a result of the structure having suffered substantial structural damage as a result of the 2003 San Simeon Earthquake.
-The process of removing the house from the list has no impact on this environmental factor.

-IV.
-BIOLOGICAL RESOURCES: Would the project:

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
 Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d.
-Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e.
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e.
 Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? f.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?

-(Source:)

-Discussion (a-f): This project consists of the removal of a house from the City's Historic Resource Inventory as a result of the structure having suffered substantial structural damage as a result of the 2003 San Simeon Earthquake.
-The process of removing the house from the list has no impact on this environmental factor.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES: Would the project: a.
-Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? \boxtimes

-Discussion: The proposed project is a request that the City Council rescind the designation of the property located at 1527 Park Street as a Historic Landmark.
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? \boxtimes (Source:) Discussion (a-f): This project consists of the Inventory as a result of the structure having 2003 San Simeon Earthquake.
+The process environmental factor. suffered substa ntial structural da mage as a result of the v.
+CULTURAL RESOURCES: Would the pr roject: a.
+Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? \boxtimes Discussion: The proposed project is a request that the City Council rescind the designation of the property located at 1527 Park Street as a Historic Landmark.
 The house was built in 1893 and is listed in the City's Historic Resource Inventory (HRI), which indicates that the property is eligible for local and state designation as an individual Historic Landmark.
 Section 21.50.120, of the Historic Preservation Ordinance, allows the City Council, upon recommendation from the Planning Commission, to rescind any designation of a Historic Landmark, subject to the Council making the finding that the building no longer meets the designation criteria due to:

+1) New information that compromises the significance of the property; or

+Potentially Less Than Less Than No

+Significant Significant Significant Impact

+Impact with Impact

+Mitigation

+Incorporated

-- 1) New information that compromises the significance of the property; or - 2) Destruction of the Historic Landmark, Point of Interest or Contributor to a Historic District through a catastrophic event that has rendered the structure a hazard to public health, safety, or welfare; or - 3) The demolition, relocation, or removal of the Historic Landmark, Point of Interest or Contributor to a Historic District.
+- 2) Destruction of the Historic Landmark, Point of Interest or Contributor to a Historic District through a catastrophic event that has rendered the structure a hazard to public health, safety, or welfare; or - 3) The demolition, relocation, or removal of the Historic Landmark, Point of Interest or Contributor to a Historic District.